WebDisrupt/persona/README.md

 ## Installation

-You can install via NPM
+You can install via NPM or download from GitHub.
 ```
-npm i @webdisrupt/persona --save
+npm i @webdisrupt/persona
 ```

 ## Getting Started
 Once installed, you will need to import the package and create a new instance.
 Each instance can house a single logged in persona.
 The persona will handle all the saving and and loading of data and abstract it to simple functions.